Proud Mary (film): Plot

 Mary tells Danny to start a new life elsewhere with her stash of money, should anything happen to her.
 Before Tom and Mary storm Luka's hideout, he warns her that Benny will not let her leave his crew alive as she knows too much.
 The two kill Luka's entire crew, but Mary is wounded in the attack and they fail to find Luka.
 Refusing Tom's help, Mary returns home and tells a shaken Danny that Benny will never release her.
 Danny goes to Benny's office – where he is spotted by Jerome, who works for Benny – and demands that Mary be allowed to move on, holding Benny at gunpoint.
 Having learned Danny's true identity from Tom, Benny tells Danny the truth about his father's death and takes the gun, but Mary appears.
-Sending Danny away, she pleads with Benny to let her go, but he cruelly refuses, declaring that she must train Danny as an assassin.
+Sending Danny away, she pleads with Benny to let her go, but he refuses, declaring that she must train Danny as an assassin.
 Mary kills Benny and escapes unseen.

 Tom learns from Jerome that Danny was the last person seen with Benny.
 Mary finds Danny and shares her remorse for his father's death, promising to keep him safe.
 While Mary returns to her apartment, Danny is captured by Tom's men and brought to him.
 He confirms that Mary killed his father and informs her that he has Danny.
 She arrives to save him, single-handedly killing all his men.
-Freeing Danny, she and Tom find themselves in a standoff, but Mary walks away.
-Tom fires at her, and Mary shoots him in the chest, finishing him off with a bullet to the head.
+Having freed Danny, she finds herself in a standoff with Tom.
+When Mary walks away, Tom fires at her but she shoots him in the chest and finishes him off with a bullet to the head.
 Outside, Mary reunites with Danny; as the credits roll, they drive away to a new life together.